binpash/libbash/README.md

 `==` the equality operator has been implemented in the `Command` class.
 This operator ignores stylistic fields stored in the AST, and considers two `Commands` to be equal if they are structurally equal.

+`configure_bash` runs the `configure` script and `make clean all` in the bash source directory to create the `bash.so` shared object file that `libbash` uses to convert a script to its AST, and vice versa.
+If this isn't called explicitly, the first call to any of the main three API calls will do this automatically.
+However, if this library was downloaded via pip this is done during setup.

 `run_tests` runs a testing suite on the above functions.
 If this fails, please consider creating a *New Issue* or making a *Pull Request* to fix the bug.

 ## Command Objects